 Anti-Inflammatory Effects of Pomegranates

-Perhaps the most discussed benefit of pomegranates is their strong anti-inflammatory effects.
+Perhaps the most discussed, evidence-based benefit of pomegranates is their strong anti-inflammatory effects.
 These effects are largely attributed to the high concentration of antioxidants found in pomegranates.
 Punicalagins, powerful antioxidants that confer many of the health benefits of pomegranates, and other antioxidants found in pomegranates, like flavonols, have been shown to help reduce inflammation.
 This can help combat a handful of illnesses like heart disease and cancer (more on that later).

 The wide-ranging anti-inflammatory effects are largely attributed to the high concentration of antioxidants, like punicalagins, found in pomegranates.